Aptimex/QRSpool/README.md

 From my testing Bambu printers seem to ignore any temperature values you specify and just use the ones in the profile settings associated with the code; only the filament code and color seem to matter.
 So you can completely ommit the temperature fields in your QR codes if you want.

+Currently the server will only return information about AMS slots that have filament loaded into them (plus the external spool).
+This means if you load the Apply page in the middle of changing out a spool you won't be able to apply a scanned code to that slot until you actually insert the filament into the inlet.

 # Technical Notes
 This section provides implementation details about the project architecture for anyone who wants to create an interoperable server or client.